 - XS/ZS, X/Z

-- XS/ZS, Z, W
+- KS/ZS, Z, W

 - ZS, X/Z, W

-- Cycle stop-the Control retracts the tool from the thread groove and then stops all tool movements.
-(Liftoff distance: OEM configuration parameter: cfgGlobalPrperties-threadliftoff) - If you are programming an internal thread, it is advisable to preset the thread pitch F since the diameter of the longitudinal element is not the thread diameter.
-If you have Control calculate the thread pitch automatically, slight deviations may occur.
+Cycle stop-the control retracts the tool from the thread groove and then stops all tool movements.
+(Liftoff distance: OEM configuration parameter: cfgGlobalPrperties-threadliftoff)

+If you are programming an internal thread, it is advisable to preset the thread pitch F since the diameter of the longitudinal element is not the thread diameter.
+If you have the control calculate the thread pitch automatically, slight deviations may occur.